jonBarcus/ocigenai-BuildingAnAgenticHotelConcierge/2-lab2/2-lab2b-problem-solving-concierge-oci-adk.md

 - Access to Oracle Cloud Infrastructure (OCI), paid account or free tier, in a region that has Generative AI.
 - Basic experience with OCI Cloud Console and standard components.
 - The `handson-lab` repository cloned.

+Estimated Time:  25-30 minutes
 Tasks
 ---

-## Task 1: Verify if Agent is created
+## Task 1: Verify if agent is created

 1. Verify if Agent ADK is created.
 Go to Genertive AI Agent Services and verify if the "Hotel_Concierge_Agent_ADK" Agent is created.

 ![Agent ADK Created](images/agent_adk_created.png)

-## Task 2: Run your RAG Agent
+## Task 2: Run your RAG agent

 Before running the agent, follow these setup steps in your Cloud Shell to prepare the Python environment (version >3.12) and install required dependencies: